 Application for SOARS grants will occur in two parts.
 The first part will be completed by the faculty mentor interested in mentoring students over the summer.
 Applications will be reviewed and accepted mentors will be invited to identify appropriate students who will complete required paperwork for onboarding in the second stage of application.
 Faculty mentors are responsible for identifying students.

 Your completed proposal should be saved as a Word document (No PDFs) and forwarded as an email attachment to your respective department chair or Associate Dean.
-The email subject line must include SIA – your name.
+The email subject line must include SOARS – your name.

-Applications are due to your department chair or Associate Dean (SoE) on Friday, February 12, 2021.
+Applications are due to your department chair or Associate Dean (SoE) by Friday, February 12, 2021.
 Chairs or Associate Dean (SoE) will forward to Deans by February 19, 2021.
 Deans will forward to Debbie Mathewson by February 26, 2021.

 Date: